prohippo/pyelly/README.txt

 support for large external dictionaries, and a general procedural framework for translating text from UTF-8 to UTF-8.

-The latest version has been completely rewritten in mostly object-oriented Python 2.7.
+The latest versions have been completely rewritten in mostly object-oriented Python 2.7.
 It completed multiple stages of beta testing in 2014 and may now be downloaded from GitHub at https://github.com/prohippo/pyelly.git .
 Further development and refinement is ongoing.

 To learn how to use PyElly, see the PyEllyManual.pdf file in the same directory as this README.txt file.
-The manual has over a hundred sixty pages of information, including an overview of basic linguistics.
+The manual has about 170 pages of information, including an overview of basic linguistics.
 Documentation of individual Python source files can be generated as needed with the Python pydoc utility from PyElly source files.

-At present, PyElly consists of 66 Python modules comprising almost eleven thousand lines of source code.
-There are also various definition files to support basic various language processing capabilities.
-The PyElly download includes rules for some example applications illustraing the most basic kinds of computational linguistics; these include
+At present, PyElly consists of 67 Python modules comprising almost eleven thousand lines of source code.
+There are also various definition files to implement basic various language processing capabilities.
+The PyElly download includes rules for example applications illustrating the most basic kinds of computational linguistics; these include

 * indexing - remove stopwords and get stems for content words from raw